TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/44 - Acts/Acts 15/Acts 15.32.md

 ---

-And Judas and Silas, being themselves also prophets, exhorted the brethren with many words, and confirmed them.
+Judas and Silas, also being prophets themselves, encouraged the brothers with many words, and strengthened them.